 Focuses on the use of cartography, Geographic Information Systems, remote sensing and other visual tools in the evaluation, planning, and management of cultural and natural resources.
 Prerequisites: CMPS 101, GEOL 101 or 211, and MATH 102 or 107.
 (4 CR)

-ENVS 388/488 Topics In Environmental Studies
+ENVS 388/488 Topics In Environmental Studies Taught in a classroom setting.
+(1-5 CR)

-ENVS 389/489 Individualized Studies In Environmental SCIENCE
+ENVS 389/489 Individualized Studies In Environmental Science

 Individualized learning contract between student and instructor.
 (1-5 CR)